 Hasselblad X1D vs Pentax KP

 The Hasselblad X1D-50c and the Pentax KP are two digital cameras that were announced, respectively, in June 2016 and January 2017.
 The X1D is a mirrorless interchangeable lens camera, while the KP is a DSLR.
 The cameras are based on a medium format (X1D) and an APS-C (KP) sensor.
 The Hasselblad has a resolution of 51.3 megapixels, whereas the Pentax provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Hasselblad X1D||Pentax KP|